-(i) A service provider must give the customer a permanent copy Adds reference to of the contract and related documents at no charge in the Fees for changing plans following circumstances: Financed devices a.
-If the contract is agreed to in person, the service provider must give the contract and related documents to the customer immediately after the customer agrees to the contract.
-Fees for plans when customers already own their own devices b.
+- (i) A service provider must give the customer a permanent copy of the contract and related documents at no charge in the following circumstances: - a.
+If the contract is agreed to in person, the service provider must give the contract and related documents to the customer immediately after the customer agrees to the contract. - b.
 If the contract is not agreed to in person (i.e. if it is agreed to over the phone, online, or otherwise at a distance), the service provider must send the contract and related documents to the customer within 15 calendar days of the customer agreeing to the contract.
-If a service provider fails to do this, or if the terms and conditions of the permanent copy of the contract conflict with the terms and conditions that the customer agreed to, the customer may, within 30 calendar days of receiving the permanent copy of the contract without paying an early cancellation fee or any other penalty. c.
-The service provider must also provide the customer with a paper copy of the contract upon request at no charge, at any Include data, as part of services, as a key contract term time during the commitment period . (ii) The permanent copy of the contract and related documents must be a paper copy, unless the customer expressly and knowingly decides that an electronic copy is acceptable.
-1. Postpaid service contracts (iii) A service provider must provide a customer with a copy of the contract in an alternative format for people with disabilities upon request, at no charge, at any time during the commitment period. (iv) Contracts for postpaid services must set out all of the information listed below in a clear manner (items a-m): Key contract terms and conditions a.1 the start and end date of the contract a.2 confirmation that the wireless service provider provides mobile service in the areas where the wireless service user is most likely to be using the mobile phone a.
-3 the services and data included in the contract and any limits on the use of those services that could trigger overage charges or additional fees; b. the minimum monthly charge for services included in the contract; b.1 the minimum monthly charge for services and for data included in the contract when a customer uses his/her/its own device(s) c. the commitment period, including the end date of the contract; d. if applicable i. the total early cancellation fee; i.i fees for changing plans, if any (and there should be none, as this practice should be prohibited)
+If a service provider fails to do this, or if the terms and conditions of the permanent copy of the contract conflict with the terms and conditions that the customer agreed to, the customer may, within 30 calendar days of receiving the permanent copy of the contract, cancel the contract without paying an early cancellation fee or any other penalty. - c.
+The service provider must also provide the customer with a paper copy of the contract upon request at no charge, at any time during the commitment period. - (ii) The permanent copy of the contract and related documents must be a paper copy, unless the customer expressly and knowingly decides that an electronic copy is acceptable. - (iii) A service provider must provide a customer with a copy of the contract in an alternative format for people with disabilities upon request, at no charge, at any time during the commitment period. - (iv) Contracts for postpaid services must set out all of the information listed below in a clear manner (items a-m):

+Key contract terms and conditions

+- a.1 the start and end date of the contract - a.2 confirmation that the wireless service provider provides mobile service in the areas where the wireless service user is most likely to be using the mobile phone - a.3 the services and data included in the contract and any limits on the use of those services that could trigger overage charges or additional fees; - b. the minimum monthly charge for services included in the contract; - b.1 the minimum monthly charge for services and for data included in the contract when a customer uses his/her/its own device(s) - c. the commitment period, including the end date of the contract; - d. if applicable - i. the total early cancellation fee; - i.i fees for changing plans, if any (and there should be none, as this practice should be prohibited)